ihmismieli/Siba_be/ProjectInstallationSteps.md

 1. docker-compose -f docker-compose-fe-dev.yaml up
 1. Wait for 1-10 minutes for operations to finish,
 1. when see the Vite posted link, open it and login with: admin, admin
 1. Will you see data in the views?
 If you see data then FE works, BE works and DB works.
-1. (save SCREENSHOT to file fe1.png)
+Open some OTHER view than the first view.
+1. Add some more info of yours, e.g. new Room, Equipment, Course=Subject, (save SCREENSHOT to file fe1.png so that your new data succesfully added data appears on the screen)

+## Submission?

-* Post one PDF with at least the SCREENSHOT images from above.
+* Post one PDF with at least the SCREENSHOT images mentioned above.
 It can have others you find informative.
 But keep it still less than 4 pages long PDF.